-50GB/s.
-Therefore, in our simulation, we take the value of ω/β from the set $\{0.5, 1, 2, 8, 16\}$.
+Given the parameters $P, M, S, r, \omega, \beta$, and the problem size n, we compare the performance of these four algorithms by evaluating 18 groups of configurations.
+These configurations cover all the scenarios discussed in this paper.
+In realistic situations, the write bandwidth of NVM is from 0.20 GB/s to 2.20 GB/s, and the read bandwidth is from 0.63 GB/s to 6.80 GB/s^[22, 33].
+The data throughput of the InfiniBand architecture NVIDIA Quantum-2 is from 25 GB/s to 50 GB/s.
+Therefore, in our simulation, we take the value of ω/β from the set {0.5, 1, 2, 8, 16}.
 In addition, the values of other parameters meet the following restrictions: 1) $n^2/P^{1/2} < M < n^2$ for enough memory; 2) $n^2/P < M < n^2/P^{1/2}$ for limited memory; and 3) $S \leq n^2/P$.

 Fig.5 illustrates our simulation results.
-It can be found that in all tested scenarios, the horizontal costs of 2.5DL3ooL2 and 2.5D-COWE are equal and both are the lowest, while SUMMAL3ooL2 has the lowest vertical cost and JOMMA has the lowest joint cost.
-Additionally, 2.5DL3ooL2 outperforms 2.5D-COWE in vertical cost reduction, attributed to VOMM's reduced write demands despite its cache-aware nature (requiring knowledge of cache size).
-In nearly all examined scenarios, SUMMAL3ooL2 demonstrates notably inferior performance due to its utilization of an irrational horizontal scheduling strategy to achieve vertical optimality.
-The analysis from Tables 6 and 7 reveals that the horizontal cost of SUMMAL3ooL2 contains a factor n^3 , whereas that of the other algorithms contains a factor n^2 .
+It can be

+found that in all the tested scenarios, the horizontal costs of 2.5DL3ooL2 and 2.5D-COWE are equal and both are the lowest, while SUMMAL3ooL2 has the lowest vertical cost and JOMMA has the lowest jointcost.
+Additionally, 2.5DL3ooL2 outperforms 2.5D-COWE in vertical cost reduction, attributed to VOMM's reduced write demands despite its cacheaware nature (requiring knowledge of cache size).
+In all examined scenarios, SUMMAL3ooL2 nearly demonstrates notably inferior performance due to its utilization of an irrational horizontal scheduling strategy to achieve vertical optimality.
+The analysis in Tables 6 and 7 reveals that the horizontal cost of SUM-MAL300L2 contains a factor n^3 , whereas that of the other algorithms contains a factor n^2 .

-In Fig.5, for small ω/β values (Figs.5(a) and 5(d)), JOMMA and 2.5DL3ooL2 achieve the lowest joint costs, resulting in a 3× speedup compared to SUMMAL3ooL2.
-This underperformance of SUM-MAL3ooL2 is attributed to its excessive horizontal communication.
+In Fig.5, for small ω/β values (Figs.5(a) and 5(d), JOMMA and 2.5DL3ooL2 achieve the lowest joint costs, resulting in a $3 \times$ speedup compared with SUMMAL3ooL2.
+This underperformance of SUM-MAL300L2 is attributed to its excessive horizontal communication.
 Moreover, the horizontal cost typically surpasses the vertical cost, especially when enough memory is available.
-When ω/β is large (Figs.5(c) and 5(f)), JOMMA and SUMMAL3ooL2 exhibit equal and lowest vertical communication costs.
+When ω/β is large (Figs.5(c) and 5(f), JOMMA and SUMMAL300L2 exhibit equal and the lowest vertical communication costs.
 Since writing is overly expensive, SUMMAL3ooL2 may achieve a lower joint cost than 2.5DL3ooL2 and 2.5D-COWE.
-In this scenario, JOMMA demonstrates approximately 3×, $2.1\times$, and $1.3\times$ performance improvements compared with SUMMAL3ooL2, 2.5D-COWE, and 2.5DL3ooL2, respectively.
-The horizontal cost for JOMMA, 2.5D-COWE, and 2.5DL3ooL2 significantly increase, nearly by a factor of k^2 , as the problem size scales up by a factor of k.
-This increase is primarily attributed to the presence of a factor of n^2 in the horizontal cost function (Tables 6 and 7).
-When ω/β assumes a moderate value (Figs.5(b) and 5(e)), SUMMAL3ooL2 and 2.5D-COWE exhibit suboptimal performance attributed primarily to excessive horizontal or vertical communication.
-In this scenario, JOMMA exhibits a performance advantage over the second-best approach (2.5DL3ooL2), achieving a 1.3x speedup.
-This speedup is expected to increase with larger datasets and processor sizes.
-For instance, in enough memory scenario with $2\omega/\beta > \sqrt{P}$, JOMMA's write count is reduced by a factor of $P^{1/3}$ compared with 2.5DL3ooL2.
+In this scenario, JOMMA demonstrates approximately 3x, 2.1x, and 1.3x performance improvements compared with SUMMAL3ooL2, 2.5D-COWE, and 2.5DL3ooL2, respectively.
+The horizontal costs of JOMMA, 2.5D-COWE, and 2.5DL3ooL2 significantly increase, nearly by a factor of k^2 , as the problem size